giuliachiola/super-blog-content/projects/super-blog.md

 **Netlify**

 I never used [Netlify](https://www.netlify.com/) before, and it was... wow! 😍 I never gone into something so quick to setup and I really *love* its great documentation.
-I set automatic deploy on merge requests and push on `master` branch, so now on I will have a new preview version of my blog for every feature or fix I will do, and it is stunning!
+I set automatic deploy on merge requests and push on `main` branch, so now on I will have a new preview version of my blog for every feature or fix I will do, and it is stunning!

 ### Next up 💪🏻